 To enrich something means to make it richer by adding good things to it.
-If you add some organic apple cider vinegar to your water, you’ve enriched it.
-Enriched white flour must have lots of good things added, so it’s good for you.
+If you add some organic apple cider vinegar to your water, you’ve enriched it with enzymes and B vitamins.
+Enriched white flour must have lots of good things added to it, so it’s good for you.
 Right?
-Wrong!
+Not quite.

 How Enriched Flour Affects Your Health

-- Whole grain foods are higher in fiber because the wheat germ and bran have not been processed out of them.
+- Whole grain foods are higher in fiber because the wheat germ and bran are still included.

 - Whole grain foods are digested more slowly, leaving you feeling fuller for a longer.